bhavik-knight/hck_dns_sfha/readme.md

 ## Phase 1
 Index/Home page
-### challenges:
+### Challenges:
-- Style/css alignment-justify from scratch
+- Style/CSS alignment-justify from scratch
 - JQuery to combine with CSS for dark-mode
 - The footer is the trickiest to keep at the bottom
 ---